SQL: The language of Db2

 Example

 Assume that you are shopping for shoes and you want to know what shoe styles are available in size 8.
-The SQL query that you need to write is similar to the question that you would ask a salesperson, "What shoe styles are available in size 8?"
+The SQL query that you need to write is similar to the question that you might ask a salesperson, "What shoe styles are available in size 8?"
 Just as the salesperson checks the shoe inventory and returns with an answer, Db2 retrieves information from a table (SHOES) and returns a result table.
 The query looks like this:

 SELECT STYLE